The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 \subsection{Secret Key Capacity for the WTC with Parallel Sources}

 We first analyze the secret key agreement problem for the model depicted in Fig.~\ref{fig:model_parallel}, where the nodes have access to correlated sources independent of the main channel.
-The outer bound for this model is found in Theorem~\ref{theo-KA-OB}, whereas the inner bound is derived from Theorem~\ref{cor-key} by taking the set of variables~\eqref{eq:parallel_var} and restricting the input probability distributions, cf.~\eqref{eq:theo-OB-pmf}, to the form
+The upper bound for this model is found in Theorem~\ref{theo-KA-OB}, whereas the lower bound is derived from Theorem~\ref{cor-key} by taking the set of variables~\eqref{eq:parallel_var} and restricting the input probability distributions, cf.~\eqref{eq:theo-OB-pmf}, to the form: